eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 cmpdir
 - **Description:** This is the directory of the technical database.
-There is little technical data for compaction manager.
+There is little technical data for the compaction manager.
 - **Default:** /var/lib/wzd
 - **Type:** string
 - **Section:** [global]